paul-duvall/100-days-of-code/log-r3.md

 * Finished writing blog post on multitasking in coding (will need to edit)

 #### Project
-* Spent some time looking at issue with score tracker in Movie Quote Quiz.
-No luck in finding a solution as yet.
+* Resolved issue with score tracker in Movie Quote Quiz and added some basic styling
 * Started putting in place html for skills page on portfolio

 #### Thoughts: